 Head covering for modesty

 Some Muslim women will argue that they wear the hijab to be modest.
 There is no Quranic commandment to dress modestly or to behave modestly, although being modest and not arrogant is in line with the spirit of the Quran.
-If we look at the first part of verse 24:31, we find a few English translations where the translator (Pickthall and Yusuf Ali) incorrectly translated the meaning by replacing “private parts” with “modesty”.
-All other translators correctly used the term “private parts”.
+If we look at the first part of verse 24:31, we find a few English translations where the translator (Pickthall and Yusuf Ali) incorrectly translated the meaning by replacing “genitals” with “modesty”.
+All other translators correctly used the term “genitals”.

-And say to the believing women that they should lower their gaze and guard their private parts (Arabic: furuujahunna)… (24:31)
+And say to the believing women that they should lower their gaze and guard their genitals (Arabic: furuujahunna)… (24:31)

 And tell the believing women to lower their gaze and be modest… (24:31)